morkiuz/revel_swapi/README.md

 you to input your desired character.

 After the name of a character is given, the app makes another request to the server with the character's ID.
-The response is printed to the shell and json response is saved as a file.
+The movie names in the response are printed to the shell and json response is saved as a file.

 ## JSON response
 The challenge does not provide a schema for the JSON file, so the app simply dumps JSON response from the API.